keptn/keptn.github.io/content/docs/0.2.1/monitoring/dynatrace/index.md

     If you don't have a Dynatrace tenant yet, sign up for a [free trial](https://www.dynatrace.com/trial/) or a [developer account](https://www.dynatrace.com/developer/).

+    **Please note** that if you bring your own tenant, the current version of keptn only supports Dynatrace SaaS tenants.
+Support for Dynatrace Managed is planned for future releases.

 1. Create a Dynatrace API Token

     Log in to your Dynatrace tenant, and go to **Settings > Integration > Dynatrace API**.
 Then, create a new API Token with the following permissions: